Flink's upgrade story sounds simple until a real stateful job starts changing underneath you.

 This catches a different class of problem than a unit test or a dry-run restore.
 It tells you whether the new job behaves like the old one under the mess of production traffic.

-It also makes rollback almost boring.
-Keep consumers pointed at the old topic, fix the candidate, try again.
+Rollback becomes less dramatic: keep consumers pointed at the old topic, fix the candidate, try again.

 This is not free